 The new I Shares minima will apply to Shares purchased after 1 August 2012.
-For Shares purchased prior to 1 August 2012, the minimum holding value is £500,000 and the minimum subsequent investment amount is £10,000.
+For Shares purchased prior to 1 August 2012, the minimum holding value is $\pm 500,000$ and the minimum subsequent investment amount is $\pm 10,000$ .

-The Fund may be suitable for you if you consider collective investment schemes to be a convenient way of participating in investment markets and wish to seek to achieve the defined investment objectives.
-You should have experience with or understand investments which place capital at risk, and must be able to accept losses.
-The Fund may be suitable for you if you can set aside your capital for at least 5 years.
-If you are uncertain about whether this product is suitable for you, please contact a professional adviser.

-Janus Henderson Global High Yield Bond Fund

-The Fund aims to provide an income with the potential for capital growth over the long term.
+Name Janus Henderson Global High Yield Bond Fund (FCA Product Reference Number 938991) Type of Fund UCITS scheme Investment Objective The Fund aims to provide an income with the potential for capital growth over the long term.
 Performance target: To outperform the ICE BofA Global High Yield Constrained Index Hedged to GBP by 1.75% per annum before the deduction of charges over any 5 year period.

-The Fund invests at least 80% of its assets in high yield (noninvestment grade, equivalent to BB+ rated or lower) corporate bonds, in any country.

-The Fund may also invest a combined maximum of 20% in other assets including fixed rate, variable rate and indexlinked securities, of any quality, from any issuer (including contingent convertible bonds, perpetual bonds and assetand mortgage-backed securities), Investment Schemes (including those managed by Janus Henderson), cash and money market instruments.
+Investment Policy The Fund invests at least 80% of its assets in high yield (non- investment grade, equivalent to BB+ rated or lower) corporate bonds, in any country.
+The Fund may also invest a combined maximum of 20% in other assets including fixed rate, variable rate and index- linked securities, of any quality, from any issuer (including contingent convertible bonds, perpetual bonds and asset- backed and mortgage-backed securities), Collective Investment Schemes (including those managed by Janus Henderson), cash and money market instruments.
 The investment manager may use derivatives (complex financial instruments), including total return swaps, with the aim of making investment gains in line with the Fund's objective, to reduce risk or to manage the Fund more efficiently.
 The Fund is actively managed with reference to the ICE BofA Global High Yield Constrained Index Hedged to GBP, as this forms the basis of the Fund's performance target.
 The investment manager has discretion to choose investments for the Fund with weightings different to the index or not in the index.

-The investment manager seeks to provide a high overall yield and potential for capital growth by investing primarily in sub investment grade rated corporate bonds across global high yield markets.
+Strategy The investment manager seeks to provide a high overall yield and potential for capital growth by investing primarily in sub investment grade rated corporate bonds across global high yield markets.
 The investment process combines rigorous fundamentally driven security selection from the credit analysts, which is expected to be the largest driver of performance, with asset allocation views at the fund and regional levels.

-ICE BofA Global High Yield Constrained Index Hedged to GBP + 1.75% per annum before the deduction of charges over any 5 year period.
+Benchmark Usage Index Performance Target: ICE BofA Global High Yield Constrained Index Hedged to GBP + 1.75% per annum before the deduction of charges over any 5 year period.
 ICE BofA Global High Yield Constrained Index is a measure of the combined performance of sub investment grade corporate debt securities from developed and emerging stock markets around the world.
 It forms the basis of the Fund's performance target.

-Peer Group Performance IA Sterling High Yield sector Comparator:

-The Investment Association (IA) groups funds with similar geographic and/or investment remit into sectors.
+Peer Group Performance IA Sterling High Yield sector Comparator: The Investment Association (IA) groups funds with similar geographic and/or investment remit into sectors.
 The fund's ranking within the sector (as calculated by a number of data providers) can be a useful performance comparison against other funds with similar aims.

+Sustainability Approach